Peakon’s Attrition Prediction identifies those segments in your organisation that have the highest risk of employees leaving.

 - Low - Segments with Low attrition risk have an aggregated attrition risk in the bottom 25% compared to the rest of the company

-- Reduced - Segments with Reduced attrition risk have an aggregated attrition risk in the bottom 50% compared to the rest of the company
+- Below average - Segments with Reduced attrition risk have an aggregated attrition risk in the bottom 50% compared to the rest of the company

-- Elevated - Segments with Elevated attrition risk have an aggregated attrition risk in the top 50% compared to the rest of the company
+- Above average - Segments with Elevated attrition risk have an aggregated attrition risk in the top 50% compared to the rest of the company

 - High - Segments with High attrition risk have an aggregated attrition risk in the top 25% compared to the rest of the company